 Ways of fixing the problem

-A number of measures are open to bingo sites which can improve the player experience for the modest spenders – but not all bingo sites seem particularly interested in taking them.
+A number of measures are open to bingo sites which can improve the player experience for the modest spenders – but it seems to be largely well established bingo sites rather than new bingo sites that are interested in taking them.

 - Offering regular bingo rooms with a lower than normal maximum card purchase.
 Tombola‘s 90 ball rooms have a 24 card limit and you can only play in one of them at a time.
 Their 75 ball rooms have an even lower limit of 12 and their 80 ball rooms, just 4.
 Sun Bingo has a 90 ball room with a 12 card limit.